SpindlySpider/UoP-AI-CW/nn/thoughts.md

 oh actually set of frames 300x24, and half are given to the NN, the closer it gets to actual ones the better.

 could optimize using less set of frames since A and B are the same

+# Plan
+NN takes in a single pose and then predicts/ outputs the next pose in the sequence, we will train the NN on target sol

+for saving the NN we could pickle the class obj and load it later to serialize it?